INFORMSJoC/1060.0182/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [A stochastic radial basis function method for the global optimization of expensive functions](https://doi.org/10.1287/ijoc.1060.0182) by R.G.
+The software in this repository is an implementation of one of the surrogate optimization algorithms developed in the paper
+[A stochastic radial basis function method for the global optimization of expensive functions](https://doi.org/10.1287/ijoc.1060.0182) by R.G.
 Regis and C.A.
 Shoemaker.